wistia/wistia-open-docs/_posts/captions.md

 *Download* your SRT file, and *Delete* your SRT file.

 {{ "Captions currently do not work inline on Facebook." | note }}

+## Multilingual Captions

+You can upload as many SRT files as you'd like to your video.
+Spanish, English, French, Croatian--the more the merrier!

+Wistia allows for multilingual captions, and you're only limited by your imagination (and maybe fiction--those Klingon captions won't work 👽).

+Right now Wistia only allows you to *order* captions in English, but if you have an SRT file in another language upload away!

+{{ "If you're using a right-to-left read language, you'll need to accommodate for the flip that takes place in many internet environments.
+Wistia flips right-to-left captions by default, so building captions to account for this is the easiest fix." | tip }}

 ## Captions on by Default